Sam-Begin-tech/traffic-sign-classifier/README.md

 Make sure the dataset files (`Train.csv`, `Test.csv`, and images) are available in the `archive/` directory.

-You can find the **GTSRB - German Traffic Sign Recognition** dataset at [this link](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+You can find the **GTSRB - German Traffic Sign Recognition** dataset at [this link](https://www.kaggle.com/datasets/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign/data).

 After downloading the dataset, make sure the directory structure looks like this:

 ```
 traffic-sign-classifier/
 │
-├── archive/
-│    ├── Train.csv
-│    ├── Test.csv
-│    ├── Images/  # All image files for training and testing
 │
 ├── app.py        # Flask backend code
 ├── templates/